BlessingRuth/Documenting-sales-analysis/README.md

-# Documenting-sales-analysis
+# Lita Sales Analysis

+### Project Overview

-This repository serves as a comprehensive resource for documenting sales analysis, giving insights and methodologies to improve sales performance
+This Repository serves as a comprehensive reaource for documenting sales analysis, focusing on insights and methodologies to improve sales performance.